 - Let it cook for 5 minutes.

-- Mix well and cover it and turn your stove on low for 7 minutes.
+- Mix well and cover it and turn your stove on low for 7 minutes or until the oil separates.

 - Garnish with ginger and cilantro.